SJAFB, WCPS unveil WSTA with ribbon cutting ceremony

-Col. Lucas Teel, 4th Fighter Wing commander, and Dr. David Lewis, Wayne County Public Schools superintendent, cuts a ribbon during a ceremony to recognize the opening of the Wayne School of Technical Arts at Seymour Johnson Air Force Base, North Carolina, Sept.
-9, 2022.
-(U.S. Air Force photo by Senior Airman Kevin Holloway)
+SEYMOUR JOHNSON AIR FORCE, N.C. – The 4th Fighter Wing partnered with the Wayne County Public School district for a ribbon cutting ceremony to recognize the opening of the Wayne School of Technical Arts (WSTA) at Seymour Johnson Air Force Base, North Carolina, Sept.
+9.

+WSTA will be the first public school located on a military installation in North Carolina, along with being one out of a minuscule number of public schools nationwide with this distinction.

+“WSTA is the future of education,” said Joshua Mallory, WSTA principal.
+“It will help blueprint what collaboration, innovation and scholarship can and will look like for generations of students to come.”

 |Date Taken: